National Basketball Association Foundation

 • Applied through FLUXX portal during two annual application windows

-• Grants typically represent 10-12% of organization's budget
+• Grants typically represent 10-12% of organisation's budget

-• All-Star Pitch Competition: Annual competition for innovative youth programs (launched 2022)
+• All-Star Pitch Competition: Annual competition for small businesses and entrepreneurs (launched 2022)

-• Tech Challenge: Technology-focused initiative launched at AfroTech (2024)
+• Tech Challenge: Technology-focused initiative for university students, first held at AfroTech 2024

 Priority Areas